Please

 to intervene in this world, He does it for an infinitely well-calculated

 reason.
-He might work a miracle to produce immediate effects.
-And yet He
+He might work a miracle to produce immediate effects to counteract

-to follow.
-Whatever God chooses to do, He does it for the greatest good of
+afflict us.
+Whatever God chooses to do, He does it for the greatest good

-all things.
-And, in all of this, God will be nurturing the growth of saints
+of all things.
+And, in all of this, God nurtures the growth of saints by

-by pouring down His graces with special liberality on those souls who have
+pouring down His graces with special liberality on those souls who have the

 Therefore, our task in life is